Legacy-OG/LauncherV2/README.md

 # LauncherV2
-Launcher built in winforms, supposed to look like epic games launcher!
+Launcher built in WPF, supposed to look like epic games launcher!